Methanocaldococcus jannaschii

-Methanocaldococcus jannaschii (formerly Methanococcus jannaschii) is a thermophilic methanogenic archaean in the class Methanococci.
-It was the first archaeon to have its complete genome sequenced.
+Methanocaldococcus jannaschii (formerly Methanococcus jannaschii) is a thermophilic methanogenic archaean in the class Methanococci that lives at temperatures from 48° to 94 °C and at pressures of more than 200 atmospheres.
+It was the first archaeon, and third organism, to have its complete genome sequenced.
 The sequencing identified many genes unique to the archaea.
 Many of the synthesis pathways for methanogenic cofactors were worked out biochemically in this organism, as were several other archaeal-specific metabolic pathways.

 History

 Methanocaldococcus jannaschii was isolated from a submarine hydrothermal vent at Woods Hole Oceanographic Institution.

-Sequencing
+The hydrothermal vent was located in the East Pacific Rise, at a depth of 2600 m, near the western coast of Mexico.
+Surface material was collected at a "white smoker" chimney which revealed evidence of Methanocaldococcus jannaschii living in this extreme habitat of temperatures from 48 - 94 °C. Like many kinds of extremophiles, M. jannaschii possess the ability to adapt to high temperatures, high pressure, and moderate salinity.

+Genome

-Methanocaldococcus jannaschii was sequenced by a group at TIGR led by Craig Venter using whole-genome shotgun sequencing.
-Methanocaldococcus jannaschii represented the first member of the Archaea to have its genome sequenced.
+The genome of Methanocaldococcus jannaschii was sequenced by a group at TIGR led by Craig Venter using whole-genome shotgun sequencing.
+M. jannaschii represented the first member of the Archaea to have its genome sequenced.
 According to Venter, the unique features of the genome provided strong evidence that there are three domains of life.
+Methanocaldococcus has a large circular chromosome that is 1.66 mega base pairs long with a G+C content of 31.4%.
+The species also has a large and a small circular extra-chromosomal element (ECE).
+The ECEs encode 44 and 12 genes, respectively.

+The initial genome analysis revealed 1738 protein-coding genes of which 56% had not similarity to any other known genes at the time.
+Notably, genes that encode proteins of the translation and transcription machinery turned out to be more similar to eukaryotic proteins than eubacterial proteins, a prediction that was already made by Carl Woese.